UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Evaluation

-Comparing MemANNS with Faiss-GPU, Figure~\ref{fig:overviewgpuqps} shows the performance results in terms of QPS, and Figure~\ref{fig:overviewgpuqpsperw} shows the energy efficiency results in terms of QPS per watt.
-Overall, MemANNS obtains comparable QPS as Faiss-GPU in most cases, except when IVF is 16384 and \emph{nprobe} is 64.
-We used Nvidia Nsight~\cite{nsys} to look into the results and found that the significantly high performance of Faiss-GPU under this setting is because of the high parallelism of the top-k selection.
-The parallelism of this stage on SIFT1B is 9x higher than that on SPACEV1B under the same IVF and \emph{nprobe} parameters.
-Note that the comparable performance of MemANNS and Faiss-GPU are obtained under a huge gap in the memory bandwidth and computing capabilities between PIM and A100 hardware, as detailed in Table~\ref{tab:setup}.
+Comparing UpANNS with Faiss-GPU, Figure~\ref{fig:overviewgpuqps} shows the performance results in terms of QPS, and Figure~\ref{fig:overviewgpuqpsperw} shows the energy efficiency results in terms of QPS per watt.
+Overall, UpANNS obtains comparable QPS as Faiss-GPU in most cases, except when IVF is 16384 and \emph{nprobe} is 64.
+We used Nvidia Nsight~\cite{nsys} to look into the results and found that the significantly high performance of Faiss-GPU under this setting is because of the different parallelism of the top-k selection.
+The parallelism of this stage on SIFT1B is 9x higher than the one on SPACEV1B under the same IVF and \emph{nprobe} parameters.
+Note that the comparable performance of UpANNS and Faiss-GPU are obtained under a huge gap in the memory bandwidth and computing capabilities between PIM and A100 hardware, as detailed in Table~\ref{tab:setup}.

 From the energy efficiency perspective, the 7 UPMEM DIMMs consume 162W peak power while A100 GPU consumes a significant 300W.
-Although the actual energy consumption during runtime differs from the peak power, we can use it as an approximation to compare the energy efficiency of MemANNS and Faiss-GPU.
-Results in Figure~\ref{fig:overviewgpuqpsperw} show that, MemANNS achieves 2x higher QPS/W compared to Faiss-GPU in most cases, demonstrating better power efficiency.
-Beyond energy consumption, we also find that the per dollar QPS of MemANNS can be up to 9.3x higher than that of Faiss-GPU, indicating that MemANNS can significantly reduce costs in real production environments.
+Although the actual energy consumption during runtime differs from the peak power, we can use it as an approximation to compare the energy efficiency of UpANNS and Faiss-GPU.
+Results in Figure~\ref{fig:overviewgpuqpsperw} show that, UpANNS achieves 2x higher QPS/W compared to Faiss-GPU in most cases, demonstrating better power efficiency.
+While newer GPU models like H100 SXM (~3.5TB/s bandwidth, 700W) and GH200 (~4.9TB/s bandwidth, 1000W) provide 2-3× higher bandwidth, their power requirements scale proportionally, reinforcing UpANNS's position as the more energy-efficient solution.
+Beyond energy consumption, we also find that the per dollar QPS of UpANNS can be up to 9.3x higher than that of Faiss-GPU, indicating that UpANNS can significantly reduce costs in real production environments.